BellerophonMobile/logberry/docs/concepts.md

 Logberry has four top level concepts/objects:

- * `Root`: An interface between Tasks and OutputDrivers.
+ * `Root`: A consolidation point between Tasks and OutputDrivers.
  * `OutputDriver`: Serializers for publishing events.
- * `Task`: A component, function, or logic that generates events.
+ * `Task`: A component, function, or logic path that generates events.
  * `D`: Data to be published with an event.

 Also important are two less fundamental but included concepts/objects: